sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Security key set up](/img/mastodon-two-factor/7-add-security-key.png)

 Next, you'll be asked to name your security key.
-This is because some people have multiple security keys (a good idea!).
+This is helpful for folks who have multiple security keys (a good idea if their kept in secure but different locations!).
+Name it whatever you like.

 ![Name your security key](/img/mastodon-two-factor/8-name-security-key.png)

-Next, you'll be asked to insert your security key into your computer and press the button on it.
+Next, you'll be asked to insert your security key into your computer and touch it (which usually means: press the button on it).

 ![Insert your security key](/img/mastodon-two-factor/9-insert-sec-key.png)

-If that went smoothly, you should be all set!
+Assuming that went smoothly, you should be all set!
+If your browser has trouble recognizing your security key, try updating your browser to the latest version, or switching to Firefox.

 ![All done with both Authenticator app and security key](/img/mastodon-two-factor/10b-all-set-up.png)

-Now you can **either** use your phone' authenticator app OR your security key as your second factor for your Mastodon account.
+Now, when logging in to your Mastodon account, after entering your password as usual, you'll be able to use **either** use your phone' authenticator app OR your security key as your second factor.

 ## Questions?